 Eco Factor: Polar vehicle powered by hydrogen fuel cells.

-Designed by Matthieu Tarrit, Charles Zamolo and Hugo Cerf, the Polar Vehicle is a prospective project realized in association with an NGO named International Polar Foundation.
-The vehicle was designed to adapt itself to the surroundings and the needs of the scientists researching in hard-to-live places such as Antarctica.
+The brainchild of Matthieu Tarrit, Charles Zamolo, and Hugo Cerf, the Polar Vehicle is a prospective project in association with an NGO by the name of International Polar Foundation.
+Owing to its innovative design, the vehicle adapts itself to the surroundings and the needs of the scientists researching in hard-to-live places such as Antarctica.

-The front of the Polar Vehicle is the truck tractor, while its center is the where all the controls rest.
-The vehicle was conceived to solve two main purposes – make the scientists travel with easy on the harsh terrain and secondly serve as a base camp with all amenities.
+Furthermore, the front of the Polar Vehicle is the truck tractor, while its center is the where all the controls rest.
+The vehicle aims to solve two main purposes.
+First, to make the scientists travel with easy on the harsh terrain.
+Second, to serve as a base camp with all amenities.

-In the base camp mode, the vehicle arranges itself in the form of a star that allows it to save all the heat and solar energy that falls on the roof of the vehicle.
-The energy for movement and to power the onboard systems comes from a fuel cell that combines oxygen and hydrogen to produce electricity for the four electric motors.
+In the base camp mode, the vehicle arranges itself in the form of a star.
+This allows it to save all the heat and solar energy that falls on the roof of the vehicle.
+The energy for movement and to power the onboard systems comes from a fuel cell.
+This cell combines oxygen and hydrogen to produce electricity for the four electric motors.

-The modular vehicle can be dismantled and reconfigured in a unique arrangement that makes it possible to use the vehicle in different places.
-The vehicle can be completely dismantled and stored in shipping containers for easy transport.
+You can easily dismantle and reconfigure the vehicle in a unique arrangement.
+This makes it possible to use the vehicle in different places.
+Furthermore, you can also very easily dismantle and store the vehicle in shipping containers for easy transport.